grizar/udacity/P6 project/Readme.md

 Comment: Title shall change according to slide
 Answer : Size set.

-### Feedbacks received from Guy D on v3:
+### Feedbacks received from Guy D on v2:

-Comment: First slide is confusing.
+Comment: Second slide is confusing.
-Answer: remove 1st slide and associated KPI.
+Answer : remove 2nd slide and associated KPI.

 Comment: Display airport when mouse is on an airport line.
 It can be interesting to know which airport is concerned.
+Answer : Tooltip added